rsnyder/juncture/docs/getting-started.md

 - A Github repository will be associated with a URL of the form `https://github.com/<USERNAME>/<REPOSITORY>`, where `<USERNAME>` is the Github username associated with your Github account and `REPOSITORY` is the name of a repository in the account.
 By convention the repository name is often `essays`, but any repository name can be used.

+To begin using Juncture you will need a GitHub account and some basic familiarity with Markdown.

+**GitHub** is a free Internet hosting service commonly used for software development projects.
+It provides sophisticated features for version control and workflow management for distributed teams.
+Juncture primarily uses GitHub as a file hosting service, similar to how one might use Dropbox or Google Drive.
+The Markdown files that Juncture uses to render interactive web pages are stored in GitHub.
+Go to https://github.com/signup to sign up for a free GithHub account.

+**Markdown** is a simple language and a basic understanding of usage can be obtained in just a few minutes.
+The [Markdown Guide - Getting Started tutorial](https://www.markdownguide.org/getting-started) is a good resource for getting started with Markdown.

+# GitHub Setup

+Create and configure a Juncture-enabled Github repository

+1. Create a Juncture-enabled Github repository using this link - [https://github.com/juncture-digital/template/generate](https://github.com/juncture-digital/template/generate)

+  - Enter a Repository name (e.g,, "essays") and optional Description.
+  - Press **Create Repository**

+2. In the newly created repository, enable Github Pages by selecting **Pages** from the **Code and automation** section in the repository **Settings** page.
+In the **Pages** form select **main** from the **Branch** pull-down menu and press **Save**.

 # Creating an essay

 This section describes the steps typically performed in the creation of a Juncture essay.
 The steps described represent a logical progression from plain, unformatted text, to a completed visual essay with text formatting, interactive viewers, text-to-viewer interactions, headers and footers, and more.
 This is a conceptual workflow.
 All of these activities are optional and can be performed in any sequence.
 In practice, the creation of an essay is often an iterative process where aspects of some steps are performed multiple times.